14 Dec 2020

 The Black Moth (by Georgette Heyer)

-I regularly re-read novels from my large collection by Georgette Heyer, and sometimes I find that I recall almost all of the plot, even though I have forgotten many details.
+I regularly re-read novels from my large collection by Georgette Heyer.
+Sometimes I find that I recall almost all of the plot, even though I have forgotten many details.
 But there are other times when I recall almost nothing - and that’s the case with ‘The Black Moth’, which I have just finished re-reading.
 The last time I re-read it was in 2011, and before that in 2004, yet for the first few chapters I had absolutely no recollection of any of the characters or the storyline.

 Still, that made for an enjoyable read.
 A few scenes did come back to me as I read; it’s essentially the story of two brothers, one of whom cheated in a card game seven years before the story starts.
 Jack Carstairs has been a fugitive, travelling in Europe, and has recently returned to the UK.
 But since he doesn’t want anyone to recognise him, he has become a highwayman.
 The novel is set around the year 1750.